menandmice/micetro_docs/guides/user-manual/active_directory.rst

   AD sites are only assigned to and visible in the ``Default`` address space.

-  To add/remove a subnet to/from a site, the user must have the *Can edit range properties* flag set for the subnet. **[TO-DO: update this when rewriting the access control page.]**
+  To add/remove a subnet to/from a site, the user must be assigned to a role with the *Edit range properties* permission set and the role applied to the object.
+See :ref:`access-control` for more details.

 AD sites and subnets are displayed in the :guilabel:`IPAM` context: